MahmoudELdeba34/ExamO-ITI-/README.md

-# Exemo - Online Examination System and Academy
+# ExamO - Online Examination System and Academy

 ## Project Overview
-**Exemo** is an online examination system and programming learning platform.
+**ExamO** is an online examination system and programming learning platform.
 This website provides users with an interactive and engaging environment to enhance their programming skills through exams and learning resources.

 ### Key Features:
 - **Home Page:** A welcoming interface showcasing the purpose of the platform.